Horror of Fang Rock: Production

+The serial was the first to be broadcast under new producer Graham Williams, who succeeded Philip Hinchcliffe.

 Working titles for this story included The Monster of Fang Rock and The Beast of Fang Rock.
 Horror of Fang Rock was a late replacement for the scripts Terrance Dicks had originally submitted, a vampire-based tale entitled The Vampire Mutations, which was cancelled close to production as it was feared it could detract from the BBC's Count Dracula, a high-profile adaptation of Bram Stoker's classic novel Dracula, which was due for transmission close to when the serial would have aired.
 A re-written version did, however, eventually see production in 1980 as State of Decay, part of the eighteenth season of Doctor Who.

 The serial is the only one of the original series to have been produced at BBC studios outside London.
 Engineering work at those studios meant that it was made at the Pebble Mill Studios of BBC Birmingham instead.
 According to the DVD commentary supplied by Louise Jameson, John Abbott and Terrance Dicks, a scene in part three was crucial to the behind-the-scenes relationship between Jameson and co-star Tom Baker.
 In one scene, he consistently came in ahead of his cue, thereby upstaging her.
 On the grounds that this move was "not what they had rehearsed" she insisted on three successive retakes until he came in at the rehearsed time.
 This eventually won his respect.
 From that point forward, she claims their working relationship was much smoother.

-Louise Jameson stops wearing her brown contacts at the end of this serial, with the sudden change in colour being explained as a pigment dispersal caused by looking directly into a bright explosion.
-As mentioned in more than one DVD commentary Jameson had found the contacts painful to wear, and made their removal a condition for her agreeing to play Leela for another season.
+Louise Jameson stops wearing her brown contact lenses at the end of this serial, with the sudden change in colour being explained as a pigment dispersal caused by looking directly into a bright explosion.
+As mentioned in more than one DVD commentary Jameson had found the lenses painful to wear, and made their removal a condition for her agreeing to play Leela for another season.